-Objectives Actions I-1: Provide consistent and readily available visitor information.
-Actions I-1-1: Develop an online application to allow visitors to virtually view the entrance to Mount Rainier National Park before they leave home.
+that is OBJECTIVES ACTIONS I-1: Provide consistent and readily I-1-1: Develop an online application to allow visitors to virtually view the entrance to Mount Rainier National Park before they leave home. available visitor information.
 I-1-2: Develop one central Carbon River Corridor information website.
-I-1-3: Provide information at the Wilkeson visitor center (R-2-10/R-2-11) and highway signs urging visitors to stop in Wilkeson for information and supplies.
+I-1-3: Provide information at the Wilkeson visitor center (R-3-1/R-3-2) and highway signs urging visitors to stop in Wilkeson for information and supplies.
 I-1-4: Provide an audit to stakeholder groups to ensure that any information currently available is correct.
 I-1-5: Evaluate the need for additional visitor experience tools.
 I-1-6: Develop a messaging plan for the Carbon River corridor that all partners can use. (also see I-1-7 and I-1-8).
 I-1-7: Develop virtual tours of the area based on recreational and historical opportunities.
-I-1-8: Write articles about the corridor in stakeholder newsletters and websites.
+I-1-8: Write articles about the corridor to be published in stakeholder newsletters and websites.
 I-1-9: Convene a signage work group for logo development, sign standardization and common symbolism.
 I-1-10: Conduct an audit of existing signage within and outside of the corridor.
-I-1-11: Install rules signs on private, county, and federal property signifying the following: General Rules No Parking No Camping No Dumping or Littering No Dumping or Littering No Dumping or Littering I-1-12: Install interpretive signage at important cultural, historic, or natural resource sites (also see N-1-4).
-I-1-13: Install wayfinding signage from the gateway towns of Buckley, Orting, Sumner, etc. Natural and historical conservation Objectives Actions N.1.1: Dayslan a go/no-go man of the Carbon River corridor for N-1: Characterize, conserve, protect, and manage natural and historical land; foster an understanding of historical uses.
-N-1-1: Develop a go/no-go map of the Carbon River corridor for public use, showing: Recreation opportunities Areas accessible with a paid permit Public vs. private property Resource protection zones Hazards N-1-2: Engage local tribal groups regarding natural, historic, and cultural resources concerns.
+I-1-11: Install rules signs on private, county, and federal property signifying the following: General Rules No Parking No Shooting I-1-12: Install interpretive signage at important cultural, historic, or natural resource sites (also see N-1-3).
+I-1-13: Install wayfinding signage from the gateway towns of Buckley, Orting, Sumner, etc.